CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 Only software that is built and maintained well will get used and thus provide value.

-The document is loosely derived from [earlier work to establish Software Quality Guidelines](https://github.com/CLARIAH/software-quality-guidelines/) within CLARIAH-CORE, but attempts to condense this elaborate work to the most relevant and directly actionable points.
+The document is loosely derived from [earlier work to establish Software Quality Guidelines](https://github.com/CLARIAH/software-quality-guidelines/) within CLARIAH-CORE, but condenses that elaborate work to the most relevant and directly actionable points.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”,